adamjorr/somatic-variation/README.md

 The pairs of reads should be in the same directory and have the same name except for the substitution of the value of -1 for the value of -2.
 For example, in a data directory with reads_R1.fastq and reads_R2.fastq, by default the script will identify the two files by their suffixes, identify the file containing R1 as the first set of reads and substitute R1 with R2 to identify the file containing the second set of reads.

+###What it does
+Uses BWA to align reads in the given directory to the given reference and outputs a bamfile.

+###Expected output
+A bam file, specified by -o.

 ##stampy_realigner.sh
 Usage: stampy_realigner.sh [-t THREADS] [-d TMPDIR] [-o out.bam] -r reference.fasta -i data.bam